 Admission Requirements Tabs

-Engineering students may want to live in the Engineering Living-Learning Community or the Women in Science and Engineering Living-Learning Community in the residence halls.
+Engineering students may enjoy the People in Engineering Living Learning Community or the Be-WISE: Women in Science and Engineering Living Learning Community in the residence halls.

 Apply to the College of Engineering.